wdbacker/vue-qewd/README.md

 </style>
 ```

-The `qewd-test` module used in the QEWD.js back-end contains:
+Next, create a `qewd-test.js` module in your QEWD back-end server with a `test` handler returning a simple test message (see below).

 ```javascript
 module.exports = {